equipez/setup_mex/README.md

 ## Remarks

-1. Always adopt the default options (e.g., installation directory) when installing Xcode or Microsoft Visual Studio.
+1. Always adopt the **default options** (e.g., installation directory) when installing Xcode or Microsoft Visual Studio.
 Otherwise, MATLAB may not be able to locate them.

-2. Choose the version of Xcode or Microsoft Visual Studio according to the version of your MATLAB, following [the official documentation of MathWorks](https://www.mathworks.com/support/requirements/supported-compilers.html).
+2. Choose the version of Xcode or Microsoft Visual Studio according to that of your MATLAB, following [the official documentation of MathWorks](https://www.mathworks.com/support/requirements/supported-compilers.html).
    The latest version does not necessarily work.